Yu-Leung Ng

 Reciprocity and Cooperation through Interactive Media Technologies (Social Media)

-Apart from comprehending human–communicative AI cooperation, I have been studying human–human reciprocity and cooperation through social media.
-It has been argued that, compared with other species, humans are extremely ecologically successful because of their large ingroup cooperation.
-I reviewed some social media research and proposed that humans have evolved to cooperate with others, and they now utilize social media to execute ingroup cooperation, including getting and giving emotional support, sharing knowledge, and achieving common goals (Ng, 2020a).
-I empirically found that social media use, particularly active use, increased the perceived relatedness of people in need and decreased the influence of genetic relatedness in aiding (Ng, 2020b).
+Beyond understanding human–communicative AI cooperation, I have studied human–human reciprocity and cooperation through social media.
+It has been argued that, compared with other species, humans are highly ecologically successful because of their large-scale ingroup cooperation.
+I reviewed social media research and proposed that humans have evolved to cooperate with others and now use social media to enact ingroup cooperation, including getting and giving emotional support, sharing knowledge, and pursuing common goals (Ng, 2020a).
+I found empirically that social media use, particularly active use, was associated with increased perceived relatedness of people in need and with a decreased influence of genetic relatedness on helping (Ng, 2020b).
+In another study, a student and I explored the potential for meme sharing (as a form of social grooming) on social media to be related to enhanced online social capital and well-being (Luo & Ng, 2025).

 Ng, Y.-L. (2020a).
 Toward an evolutionary perspective on social media use for cooperation.
 Evolutionary Behavioral Sciences, 14, 132–146. https://doi.org/10.1037/ebs0000172